Stop Calling Yourself Lazy. Your Brain Might Just Be in a Loop.

 5. Start Small, Let It Snowball

 You’re Not Broken.
-You’re Adapted.
+You’re Just Adapted.

-Therapy—especially trauma-informed therapy—can help you get out.
+Therapy, especially trauma-informed therapy, can help you get out.

 Feeling Stuck?
 It Doesn’t Have to Stay That Way.